seetest-io/seetest-networktunnel/README.md

 This Project demonstrates how an Automated test which uses Local Application can be tested against seetest cloud using Network Tunnelling.

-This example will cover:

-1. Test which run against seetest cloud.
+Following steps explains what this Test suite does.

+Prerequisite: This needs the Seetest Network Tunnel to be downloaded from seetest cloud.
+              A video is attached in Step 3 for the same.

-2. This test packages an Embedded Hello World Web Server and starts it.
+1. This test packages an Embedded Hello World Web Server and starts it on the IP/PORT configured in properties file.
-4. Seetest Tunnel is started from the test so that Tunneling is established
+2. Runs the Network Tunnel executable so that so that Tunneling is established
-5. A browser instance is then loaded in a chosen device in seetest cloud which contacts local machine's webserver from cloud.
+3. A browser instance is then loaded in a chosen device in seetest cloud which contacts local machine's webserver from cloud.
-6. Operations/Asserts are performed on the Simple Hello World Application.
+4. Operations/Asserts are performed on the Simple Hello World Application.

 ### Steps to run demo test